Elaela22/terrorism/project_proposal.md

 # Project Proposal
-## Thwarting Attempted Terror Attacks
+## Predicting Successful Terror Attacks
 ### Question/need:
 * *What is the framing question of your analysis, or the purpose of the model/system you plan to build?*